nasa/smd-open-science-guidelines/README.md

 * [Persistent Identifiers for Investigators](OSS_Guidance/Persistent_Identifier_Investigators.md)
 * [Sharing Materials from Science Events](OSS_Guidance/Science_Events.md)
 * [Glossary of Open-Source Science Terms](OSS_Guidance/Glossary.md)
-* Open-Source Science Case Studies - *Coming soon!*

-Looking for this guidance in another format?
-This content is also available as a PDF on the [SMD Science Information Policy page](https://science.nasa.gov/researchers/science-data/science-information-policy).

 ### For Missions
 * This [community-developed resource](https://zenodo.org/records/8415584) includes an overview of SPD-41a requirements for missions and suggestions for how missions can incorporate open science practices.